enasequence/read_docs/faq_metagenomes.md

-# Rules for Submitting Metagenomic Sample
+# Rules for Submitting Metagenomic Samples

-Metagenomic studies involve assembling sequencing data sampled from an entire biomeall the way down to the individual species that were living in thatenvironment.
+Metagenomic studies involve assembling sequencing data sampled from an entire biome all the way down to the individual species that were living in that environment.
 As a result, there are some rules to regulate the way these samples are submitted to make the level of the assembly and original source of data as clear as possible.

 The image below shows the different levels of metagenomic studies.